Scout Show at Village Green, Historic Smithville

-All are invited to the Scout Show taking place from 10 a.m. to 5 p.m.
-Saturday, May 8 at Historic Smithville Village Green, located at 615 E. Moss Mill Road in Galloway Township.
+GALLOWAY TOWNSHIP — All are invited to the Scout Show 10 a.m. to 5 p.m.
+Saturday, May 8, at Historic Smithville Village Green, 615 E. Moss Mill Road.

 The free outdoor expo will showcase scouting activities such as archery, map and compass, fishing, camping and pinewood derby cars.
 Cub Scout, Scouts BSA, Sea Scout and Venturing units are for boys and girls ages 6 to 20 years old.
 Families can meet scouting units from the South Jersey area, see demonstrations, participate in activities and register with a local scouting unit.